 And then there are the vocals!
 Yowie’s low, low guttural growl is the deepest you’ll ever hear – it is truly unique.
 On this album he increases his use of menacing black metal vocals.
 The contrast between his rumbling growl and black screech take the Metanoia sound to the next level.

 It could be argued that Metanoia found and perfected their sound on Time To Die.
 But, alas, it was to be their final album.
-The 2020 Soundmass re-issue of Don’t Walk Dead has been remastered by Rob Colwell at Bombworks Sound.
+The 2020 Soundmass re-issue of Time To Die has been remastered by Rob Colwell at Bombworks Sound.
 The package is completed with a new 12-page booklet featuring the original cover artwork by Troy Dunmire.

 Now Listen Up